 Bhopal: The forthcoming assembly election in

-the neighbouring Uttar Pradesh is prestigious for some
+the neighbouring Uttar Pradesh is a high stake political

 Madhya Pradesh Chief Minister and BJP leader Uma Bharti are